pts/tinygpgs/README.txt

 tinygpgs is free software, GNU GPL >=2.0.
 There is NO WARRANTY.
 Use at your risk.

+Default encryption settings:

+* (These settings are the same as GPG 1.0.6 (2001-06-01) ...
+1.4.18, unless
+  otherwise noted.
+Also checked GPG 2.2.17 (2019-07-09).)
+* --cipher-algo cast5 (Changed in GPG 2.1 (2017-08-09) to aes-128 (according
+  to https://en.wikipedia.org/wiki/GNU_Privacy_Guard), and in GPG 2.2
+  (2017-09-19) to aes-256. tinygpgs doesn't reflect these changes.)
+* --digest-algo sha1
+* --s2k-count 65536 (Changed in GPG 2.1 to 3014656 and then to even higher
+  values.
+It makes dictionary attacks properotionally slower. tinygpgs doesn't reflect this change.)
+* --compress-algo zip
+* --compress-level 6
+* --force-mdc (The default of GPG depends on other flags.)
+* --no-armor

 Tools for decrypting symmetric key GPG message
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * gpg1: gpg -d <FILE.bin.gpg >FILE.bin